lauramariel/nai/utils/airgapped/README.md

 Requirements:
 - images.txt with all image paths
-- access to both source and desetination registries
+- access to both source and destination registries
 - proper credentials configured via docker login

 Specify login-source if any of the image paths specified in images.txt require a login